zX3no/Omnia/README.md

   I don't think the language is worth using since it's interpreted, however it's a good start.

   Rust is much more complicated but also has lot's of learning resources.
-  C++ does have good resouces but the language is worse.
+  C++ does have good resources but the language is worse.

 - Best languages for experienced programmers
   - V
   - Rust
   - Nim

   V is a language I hope to move into the beginner category.
-It's simple, performat and modern.
+It's simple, preformat and modern.
   It sometimes requires you to dig through the source code to find stuff.
   Hopefully the issues will be resolved by version 1.0.